Car makers battle to escape Europe's slow lane

 However, consumer approval is proving more elusive: earlier this month the carmaker said it was halting production of the plug-in hybrid and laying off 1,300 workers for five weeks this spring, to control stocks of the vehicle in the face of disappointing demand.

-(Additional reporting by Laurence Frost, Christiaan Hetzner, Jennifer Clark and Bernie Woodall; Writing by Helen Massy-Beresford; Editing by Chris Wickham and Mark Potter)
+(Additional reporting by Laurence Frost, Christiaan Hetzner, Jennifer Clark and Bernie Woodall; Writing by Helen Massy-Beresford; Editing by Chris Wickham, David Holmes and Mark Potter)